Harmando-cr/wordsearch/README.md

 # wordsearch

-wordsearch is a javascript project that finds more than one sequence of four letters equal, obliquely, horizontally or vertically in a matrix
+Wordsearch is a javascript project that finds more than one sequence of four letters equal, obliquely, horizontally or vertically in a matrix

 ## Installation

-use npm to install all the requirements on the root directory
+Use npm to install all the requirements on the root directory

 ```bash
 npm install